 1 Tbsp reduced sodium soy sauce

 4 cups torn red chard with middle stems removed from each leaf

-1. In a large, heavy pot or dutch oven, add olive oil, onion, leeks, and garlic.
+1. First, you’ll want to sauté the aromatics for the sweet potato chickpea stew.
+In a large, heavy pot or dutch oven, add olive oil, onion, leeks, and garlic.
 Sauté for ~7 minutes over medium-low heat or until completely soft and a bit translucent.

 2. Add the smoked paprika and sweet potatoes to the pot.
 Sauté for an additional 3 minutes—stirring frequently.
 Then, add water, garbanzos, cloves, and the bay leaf.
 Over high heat, bring the pot to a boil.
 Once it boils, turn down to low, cover with a lid, and simmer for 5 minutes or until the sweet potatoes are fork tender.